1bl4z3r/hermit-V2/README.md

 ### Social icons

-The following icons are supported, please make sure the `name` filed is exactly one of these:
+The following icons are supported, please make sure the `name` field is exactly one of these:

 | name            |             |              |           |
 | --------------- | ----------- | ------------ | --------- |